Trepan-Debuggers/kshdb/docs/commands/info/source.rst

 **info source**

-Information about the current zsh script file.
+Information about the current ksh script file.

 Example:
 ++++++++